elsassph/modular-haxe-example/readme.md

 ## Gotchas

-**Shared classes can not be in the global package.**
+- **Shared classes can not be in the global package.**

-**In a module, you MUST `@:expose` every type that you will explicitly use in your main application's code (`new`, `Std.is`, `Type` reflection...).**
+- **In a module, you MUST `@:expose` every type that you will explicitly use in your main application's code (`new`, `Std.is`, `Type` reflection...).**

-Also if you are going to use reflection in the main application (eg. `Std.is`), you MUST use some reflection in the modules code, otherwise the compiler will not generate the reflection metadata.
+- Also if you are going to use reflection in the main application (eg. `Std.is`), you MUST use some reflection in the modules code, otherwise the compiler will not generate the reflection metadata.
 Alternatively you can set `-dce no` in the compiler arguments for the module.

-**The utility class uses the browser ES6 Promise object** - make sure to include a shim if you want to target a wide range of browsers.
+- **The utility class uses the browser ES6 Promise object** - make sure to include a shim if you want to target a wide range of browsers.

+- There's no clean way to actually expose something to `window` or `exports`; you can do it explicitly for now (a little macro could solve it I guess):

+	    untyped window.MyPublicClass = MyPublicClass
+	    untyped exports.MyPublicClass = MyPublicClass

 ## Further improvements